Barrow Holographic Dark Energy in Brane World Cosmology: Abstract

 \section{Abstract}

 Cosmological features of Barrow Holographic Dark Energy (BHDE), a recent generalization of original Holographic dark energy with a richer structure, are studied in the context of DGP brane, RS II brane-world, and the cyclic universe.
-It is found that a flat FRW scenario with pressure less dust and a dark energy component described as BHDE can produce late time acceleration with Hubble horizon considered as infrared cut off even in absence of any interaction between the dark sectors.
-BHDE parameter is found to have a significant impact on the evolution of the universe and a classically stable model can not always be obtained.
+It is found that a flat FRW scenario with pressure less dust and a dark energy component described as BHDE can accommodate late time acceleration with Hubble horizon considered as infrared cut off even in the absence of interaction between the dark sectors.
+Statefinder diagnostic reveals that these model resemble $\Lambda CDM$ cosmology in future.
+It is found that BHDE parameter $\Delta$, despite its theoretically constrained range of values, is significant in describing the evolution of the universe, however, a classically stable cosmological model cannot be obtained in the RS-II and DGP brane.
+Viability of the models is also probed with observed Hubble data.